Dancing Classrooms NYC and the DC Global Network

 Dancing Classrooms Greater Richmond

-In 2012, the non-profit Dancing Classrooms Greater Richmond, Inc. (DCGR) was established in order to provide the Dancing Classrooms program to the children of Greater Richmond.
-Since 2012, DCGR has grown to bring the program to a few additional schools each year across the Territory.
-Currently, DCGR is partnering with 15 schools, and by the end of this 2016-2017 School Year, DCGR will have provided over 2500 school children with this internationally acclaimed social and emotional learning and arts in education program.
+In 2012, the non-profit Dancing Classrooms Greater Richmond, Inc. (DCGRVA) was established in order to provide the Dancing Classrooms program to the children of Greater Richmond.
+Since 2012, DCGRVA has grown to bring the program to a few additional schools each year across the territory.
+Currently, DCGRVA is partnering with 22 schools, and by the end of this School Year, DCGRVA will have provided over 4000 school children with this internationally acclaimed social and emotional learning and arts in education program.